Situation

 - Narrative and communication — consistent messaging that describes the change in terms of operational outcomes, not values statements

-Culture is either the amplifier or the choke point of every operational improvement initiative.
-Diagnosing it accurately is a prerequisite for designing interventions that hold.
+Culture is the field condition beneath every operational improvement initiative.
+Understanding it accurately is a prerequisite for designing interventions that hold.